Epoxy Flooring Facts You Must Know & What To Avoid For The Best Results

 Other 100% solids are just made with cheap components sort of like buying bread with preservatives, ingredients you can't pronounce and not made from 100% whole wheat versus pure organic whole wheat bread.
 Both are whole wheat breads but one is clearly better than the other.

 Our topcoats are the best in the business, outperforming any polyurea or polyspartics which are more expensive and more difficult to work with.
-Our chemically hardened military grade topcoat is unrivaled for it's durability, wee the Case Study below for more information.
+Our chemically hardened military grade topcoat is unrivaled for it's durability, see the Case Studies below for more information.

 Durability & Performance while looking new the longest is our mantra to the point where are primers outperform and are better than the majority of actual epoxies being sold as heavy duty.
 The other thing that sets us apart is our great customer service and support.
 When you buy from a big box store or reseller you're buying from people who have no knowledge of the product or how to apply it.
-Who do you go to when there's a question or problem, the guy in the aisle that never even opened a can of epoxy?
 All our reps are experts in the industry and we provide support 7 days a week.

 Do I need to use a topcoat and which is best?

 Notice the difference between the Gray Armor Chip Floor and the Blue Arrow which was done with a competitor's lifetime guarantee polyurea epoxy to save a few dollars after the Armor Chip Epoxy floor was done.
 The arrow wore out after 2 years(not covered by lifetime guarantee!).
 The blue arrow is repainted every year or so while the Armor Chip floor looks like the day day it was applied and still looks new after 15+ years!
-Which epoxy is the better value?
+Which epoxy is the better value, the one that needs to be constantly redone or the one that still looks new on its way to be 20 years old?

-Whats the best way to remove oil stains and can I shot blast?
+What's the fastest and easiest way to remove oil & grease stains from concrete and can I shot blast?

 We strongly recommend that you do not shot blast your floor unless you've done it before.
 Shot blasting can leave lawn mower lines if you don't know what your doing.
 If your floor needs shot blasting have a professional do it for you otherwise use the Floor Prep Machine you can rent from Home Depot.
 It's cheap, quick and effective in getting your floor cleaned and profiled.